Under fire and out of cash, U.N. overwhelmed by Gaza crisis

 Insecticide and medicine were urgently needed for refugees in the southern Gaza town of Rafah, the U.N.’s humanitarian affairs department said, “to treat epidemics such as lice and scabies, which started to spread in shelters”.

-Clean water, food and drugs are in short supply and being delivered to refugee families, and the U.N. said hundreds of thousands of traumatized children would need urgent psychiatric help.
+Clean water, food and drugs are in short supply and being delivered to refugee families, and the U.N. said hundreds of thousands of traumatised children would need urgent psychiatric help.

 The central courtyard of a U.N. school in the city of Gaza has become a teeming refugee camp housing desperate and scared families.

 Hundreds of unwashed bodies rendered the air stale.
-Restless kids played with dolls and kicked around a soccer ball improvised out of a piece of leather.
+Restless kids played with dolls and kicked around a football improvised out of a piece of leather.
 Anxious adults lay in the shade of corridors or cramped classrooms, filled with anxiety.

 “I feel I would be safer outside the UNRWA school ...
 I prefer to take my family and return to my house and die there instead of dying here,” he said.